-Disciple: I disagree..
+Disciple: I’m afraid I have to disagree..
 Religion doesn’t poison everything.
 SIN POISONS EVERYTHING….INCLUDING RELIGION.

 There is absolutely no evidence for the existence of God!

 Disciple: What do you mean by evidence?
-If a space less, timeless, immaterial, intelligent moral creator actually existed what kind of evidence would you expect to detect?
-Bottom line there is a plethora of evidence for the existence of God (Cosmological argument, Teleological, fine tuning etc.
+What kind of evidence would you expect to detect if a space-less, timeless, immaterial, intelligent moral creator existed?
+The bottom line is that there is a plethora of evidence for the existence of God (Cosmological argument, teleological, fine-tuning, etc.

 Who created GOD?

 Disciple: That’s your first mistake.
 You are assuming God is created.
 To assume he was created means something greater than God created God.
-An eternal timeless, space less, moral being doesn’t need a cause.
+An eternal, timeless, spaceless, moral being doesn’t need a cause.
 Only contingent (or dependent) beings need causes.
-Bottom line either the Universe is eternal, or God is eternal.
+The bottom line is that either the Universe or God is eternal.
 God is the “uncaused first cause”.

-Disciple: Because only an unchanging moral authority can provide unchanging moral laws that unify us even though we’ve never met!
-If there is absolutely no objective moral lawgiver…then there is no objective moral law.
-Basically without God anything goes.
-Without God nothing is really good or evil nothing is true or moral.
-Hitler, Stalin, child sex traffickers, pedophiles, rapist, cannibals, etc.. are not morally different from Gandhi?
-Bottom line, God is the only moral backdrop to hang everything else!
+Disciple: Only an unchanging moral authority can provide unchanging moral laws that unify us even though we’ve never met!
+If there is no objective moral lawgiver…then there is no objective moral law.
+Basically, without God, anything goes.
+Without God, nothing is really good or evil; nothing is true or moral.
+Hitler, Stalin, child sex traffickers, pedophiles, rapists, cannibals, etc.. are not morally different from Gandhi?
+The bottom line is that God is the only moral backdrop to hang everything else!

 Can an Atheist be Moral?

 Disciple: Belief doesn’t equal truth!
-If I don’t believe in gravity will I immediately float away?
-If I don’t believe in food will that absolve me from dyeing of malnutrition if I say with passion aloud “Having a relationship with food is ..ahem not for me” ???
+If I don’t believe in gravity, will I immediately float away?
+If I don’t believe in food, will that absolve me from dying of malnutrition if I say with passion aloud, “Having a relationship with food is ..ahem, not for me” ???
 What you believe has nothing to do with the truth.
-However the truth should determine what you believe.
+However, the truth should determine what you believe.

-Disciple: Your actually very religious.
+Disciple: You’re actually very religious.
 Atheism, Evolution, are all religious as they cannot be proven.
-Atheism is not merely a lack of belief in God, but a belief that all reality can be explained without God.
+Atheism is not merely a lack of belief in God but a belief that all reality can be explained without God.
 THAT TAKES A TON OF FAITH!!
 You’re actually very religious.

 Disciple: How do you know that?
 What “truth” gave you that conclusion?